-The best tablets for college are great devices that are all rounded to cater for the needs of a college student.
+The best tablet for college is a collection of great and diverse devices that are made to cater for the different needs of a college student.
 When buying a tablet, you need to consider a few things including whether the tablet requires a computer to use or it is fully portable, the operating system, and if the tablet has a keyboard or not if you need it as a note taking tablet.

-I know we have discussed what is a Standalone Tablet in our previous articles but it is important to explain here too because it is the one that will serve you best as a student.
-You can get a detailed explanation in 10 Best Standalone Drawing Tablets That Don’t Need a Computer .
+I know we have discussed what is a Standalone Tablet in our previous articles but it is important to note that it is the one that will serve you best as a student.

 Best Overall College Tablet